Yo-kai Watch (manga)

 Multiple other manga series also based on the Yo-kai Watch franchise have been released, such as one focusing on Nate's love interest, Katie Forester, one based on the Yo-kai Watch Blasters video game, and one based on the Yo-kai Watch Jam: Yo-kai Academy Y: Encounter with N TV-series.

 Main characters

+The VIZ translation uses Western character names, while the Singapore English translation uses Japanese character names.